Weather’s Pervasive Impact on Aviation

 Ground Stops

-Complete halt to departures to an affected airport, typically during severe weather that’s expected to pass relatively quickly.
+A complete halt to departures headed for an affected airport.
+These happen during severe weather that’s expected to pass relatively quickly.
+Painful but necessary.

 Miles-in-Trail

-Increased spacing requirements that reduce traffic volume through affected airspace.
+Increased spacing requirements that effectively throttle down traffic volume through affected airspace.
+Fewer planes per hour, more orderly flow.

 Reroutes